-“Many of our libraries quickly shifted to a click and collect service where customers could look through our online catalogue from home, download an e-book, listen to a podcast or reserve items for collection,” says Diana.
+“Many of our libraries quickly shifted to a click and collect service where customers could look through our online catalogue from home, download an e-book, listen to a podcast or reserve items for collection.

 Delivering quality services

-GLL has seen a significant uplift in the number of reservations made online throughout the pandemic and this trend shows no signs of slowing down as more libraries open up after lockdown.
+GLL saw a significant uplift in the number of reservations made online throughout the pandemic and this trend continued as more libraries open up after lockdown.